graalvm/vscode-extensions/graalvm/README.md

 The `polyglot` launcher does not require the `--polyglot` option, it is enabled by default.
 For more information see the [GraalVM polyglot documentation](https://www.graalvm.org/reference-manual/polyglot-programming/).

-To debug a polyglot application on GraalVM in VS Code, creating a launch configuration for the application is necessary.
+To debug a polyglot application on GraalVM in VS Code, create a launch configuration for the application.
 To do so, open the application project folder in VS Code (File > Open Folder), switch to the Debug view by clicking on the "bug" icon in the left-hand side panel.
 The newly opened window will suggest to create a _launch.json_ file.
 If debugging is not yet configured (no `launch.json` has been created), select `GraalVM` from the list of available debug environmnets.

 Once the `launch.json` file is opened in the editor, one of the following techniques can be used to add a new configuration:
-* Use IntelliSense if your cursor is located inside the configurations array.
+* Use code completion if your cursor is located inside the configurations array.
-* Press the Add Configuration button to invoke snippet IntelliSense at the start of the array.
+* Press the Add Configuration button to invoke IntelliSense snippet suggestions at the start of the array.
 * Choose Add Configuration option in the Debug menu.

 ![Image Debug Configurations](images/debug-config-polyglot.png)